Deepu2503S/house-price-predictor/README.md

 This is my first Machine Learning project — a simple **Linear Regression model** to predict California housing prices based on various features such as location, income, and demographics.

+P.S. - The code is fully written by me😄.

 ## 📂 Dataset

 - 📁 `housing.csv`: California Housing Dataset